immunefi-team/Bounty_Boosts/Alchemix/30919 - [SC - Critical] Front running of pokeTokens could lead to loss ....md

 # Front running of pokeTokens could lead to loss of portion of bribe claims to all voters of a gauge

-Submitted on Tue May 07 2024 22:39:00 GMT-0400 (Atlantic Standard Time) by @jecikpo for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 8th 2024 at 04:39:00 UTC by @jecikpo for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30919